elad-luz/selenium-python-saucedemo/README.md

+﻿# selenium-python-soucedemo
-﻿UI Test Automation using Selenium with Python
+UI Test Automation using Selenium with Python on soucedemo web-site:

 1. UI test for performing a simple flowScenario (Selenium with Python).
 2. Project demonstrates the ability to make UI automation on website.